 The prevalence of sexually-transmitted diseases is a major problem in many parts of the planet.
 These infections spread very easily and they can strike anyone.

 - Sexually active adult males and females are likely to contract STDs, especially if they do not use protection.
 So, they are advised to always use condoms to minimize the probability of transmitting the STDs from one person to another.

-- People who have a history of STDs are very prone to contracting other STDs.
-For example, those that are positive with HIV have weakened immune systems so that are very much at risk of contracting other STDs.
+- - People who have a history of STDs are very prone to contracting other STDs.
+For example, those that are positive for HIV have weakened immune systems so that is very much at risk of contracting other STDs.

 So, always watch out for your health.
-Make smart decisions when it comes to sex and get tested regularly with your partner to make sure that you are both STD-free!
+Make smart decisions when it comes to sex and gets tested regularly with your partner to make sure that you are both STD-free!